metosin/reitit/doc/ring/swagger.md

 | key           | description |
 | --------------|-------------|
 | :swagger      | map of any swagger-data.
-Must have `:id` (keyword or sequence of keywords) to identify the api
+Can have `:id` (keyword or sequence of keywords) to identify the api
 | :no-doc       | optional boolean to exclude endpoint from api docs
 | :tags         | optional set of strings of keywords tags for an endpoint api docs
 | :summary      | optional short string summary of an endpoint